 Operation MG 1 and the resulting second Battle of Sirte.

 Operation MG 1, passage of convoy MW 10 to Malta.

 Cover for this convoy was provided by Force B, made up of the light cruisers HMS Cleopatra (Capt.
 G. Grantham, DSO, RN, flying the flag of Rear-Admiral P.L.
 Vian, DSO and 2 Bars, RN), HMS Dido (Capt.
 H.W.U.
 McCall, RN), HMS Euryalus (Capt.
 E.W.
 Bush, DSO, DSC, RN) and the destroyers HMS Jervis (Capt.
 A.L.
-Poland, DSO, DSC, RN), HMS Kelvin (Cdr.
+Poland, DSO and Bar, DSC, RN), HMS Kelvin (Cdr.
 J.H.
 Alliston, DSO, RN), HMS Kingston (Cdr.
 P. Somerville, DSO, DSC and Bar, RN) and HMS Kipling (Cdr.
 A. St.Clair Ford, DSO, RN).
-This cover force departed Alexandria at 1800/20.
+This cover force departed Alexandria around 1800B/20.